abhishekpaul11/COMS-E6111-query-expansion/README.md

 ### rocchio.py

-Python implementation of Rocchio's relevance feedback algorithm
+Python implementation of Rocchio's relevance feedback algorithm.

 #### read_stopwords()

-It reads the stopwords from the given [text file](stop-words.txt) and returns them as a list
+It reads the stopwords from the given [text file](stop-words.txt) and returns them as a list.

 #### extract_terms()
 It returns the tf-idf vector for the passed documents and the list of terms in the vocabulary.